malak531/ICS344-Project/Phase 2/README.md

 ###  Forwarding the Server

-We chose to download the full Splunk on the Victim Machine instead of the universal Splunk forwarder.
-The command used to download splunk was as follows:
+We chose to download the full Splunk on the Victim Machine instead of the universal Splunk forwarder and then added the attacker machine as a forwarder on the victim machine and added the auth.log file to be monitored.
+The commands used to download splunk and add the forwarder and monitor were as follows:
 ```bash
 wget -O splunk-9.2.1.deb 'https://download.splunk.com/products/splunk/releases/9.2.1/linux/splunk-9.2.1-abc123456789-linux-2.6-amd64.deb'
 ```